 Use this medicine every day, even if you do not have symptoms.

-Your doctor may ask you to take both a steroid drug and a long-acting beta-agonist drug.
+Your provider may ask you to take both a steroid drug and a long-acting beta-agonist drug.

 It may be easier to use an inhaler that has both drugs in them.